-Acid peptic diseases are a group disorders that involve erosion or ulceration of mucosal lining of the gastrointestinal tract.
-Gastroesophageal reflux disease (GERD), gastric and duodenal peptic ulcers, non-ulcer dyspepsia, and stress-related gastric mucosal injury are included in acid peptic diseases.
-Use of NSAIDs (non-steroidal anti-inflammatory drugs) and H. pylori infection account for ~90% of peptic ulcers.
+Acid peptic diseases are a group of disorders that involve erosion or ulceration of the mucosal lining of the gastrointestinal tract.
+Examples include gastroesophageal reflux disease (GERD), gastric and duodenal peptic ulcers, non-ulcer dyspepsia, and stress-related gastric mucosal injury.
+The use of NSAIDs (nonsteroidal anti-inflammatory drugs) and H. pylori infection account for approximately 90% of peptic ulcers.

-- Relative imbalance between aggressive factors and defensive factors for gastrointestinal mucosa is important in pathogenesis of peptic ulcer disease.
+A relative imbalance between damaging and defensive factors of the gastrointestinal mucosa is important in the pathogenesis of peptic ulcer disease (see image).

-- Aggressive factors include acid, pepsin, bile, etc., while defensive factors include mucus secretion, bicarbonate secretion, mucosal blood flow, prostaglandins, and repair processes following mucosal injury.
+Damaging factors include acid, pepsin, bile, and NSAIDs, while defensive factors include mucus secretion, bicarbonate secretion, mucosal blood flow, prostaglandins, and repair processes following mucosal injury.

-- In stomach, acid (H+) is secreted by proton pump (H+/K+-ATPase) located on canalicular surface of parietal cell in gastric mucosal lining.
+In the stomach, acid (H+) is secreted by the proton pump (H+/K+-ATPase) located on the canalicular surface of the parietal cells in the gastric mucosal lining.

-- The parietal cell contains receptors for histamine (H2 receptors), gastrin (CCK-B receptors), and acetylcholine (muscarinic M3 receptors), stimulation of which increases secretion of acid by the parietal cell.
+The parietal cells contain receptors for histamine (H2 receptors), gastrin (CCK-B receptors), and acetylcholine (muscarinic M3 receptors).
+Their stimulation increases the secretion of acid by the parietal cells.

-- Stimulation of enterochromaffin (ECL) cells by gastrin and acetylcholine also releases histamine from them, which in turn stimulates parietal cells to secrete acid.
+Stimulation of enterochromaffin (ECL) cells by gastrin and acetylcholine also releases histamine, which in turn stimulates parietal cells to secrete acid.

 |H2-receptor antagonists||Cimetidine, ranitidine, famotidine, nizatidine|